MicroStrategy/embedding-sdk-docs/docs/add-functionality/methods-and-properties.md

 #### Default Value

-Custom Authentication Type.IDENTITY_TOKEN

-#### Sample

-N/A
+`CustomAuthenticationType.IDENTITY_TOKEN`

 ### disableNotification

-Specifies whether to display messages, such as Add to library in the notification bar.
-If this property is set to true, message do not appear in the notification bar.
+The `disableNotification` property specifies whether to display messages, such as "Add to Library" in the notification bar.
+If this property is set to true, message does not appear in the notification bar.

 Manipulations are not affected by this property.
 They persist in the same way as the default dossier status.